ringsd/everything-curl-cn/source/contributing.md

 request, like after review, for example, or if you realize it was a dead end and you decide to just throw it away.

-### Make a patch for the mailing list
+## Make a patch for the mailing list

-Even if you opt to not make a pull request but prefer the old fashioned and trusted method of sending a patch to the curl-library mailing list, it is still a good to work in a local git branch and commit your changes there.
+Even if you opt to not make a pull request but prefer the old fashioned and trusted method of sending a patch to the curl-library mailing list, it is still a good practice to work in a local git branch and commit your changes there.

 A branch makes it easy to edit and rebase when you need to change things and it makes it easy to keep syncing to the master branch when things are updated